izaakm/fundamentals-hpc/docs/slurm.md

 But you need to make a few changes to the script so that Slurm knows how to run it.

-Include **sbatch directives** in your script to request compute resources, for
+- Include **sbatch directives** to request compute resources.
+- **sbatch directives** must be at the *top* of your script immediately following the shebang.

-example:
+For example:

 ```
+#!/usr/bin/env bash
 #SBATCH --account acf-utk0011
 #SBATCH --partition short
 #SBATCH --qos short